cs3600/project2/README.md

 TODO:

 Objects
-  - Get definite size
+  - Get definite size (check sizeof() of all structs are BLOCKSIZE)
   - Double check size
   - How should we handle "type" in DIRENT
   - Change pointers with stars to & in method signatures
-  - Limit line length
+  - Limit line length; line length = 80
   - Do not malloc buf, change those that do
+  - Make sure tab indentation is consistent; indent = 4 spaces

 3600mkfs